User Manual

 QRcodeLab - online qr generator - geometry transform settingsThis section is about geometric transformations applied to the QR codes.

-Use these tools to improve integration of QR codes in your images.
+Use these tools to improve the integration of QR codes in your images.

-The ‘Reset’ button will cancel any existing geometric deformation.
+The ‘Reset’ button cancels any existing geometric deformation.

 5.6.1 Shear

-Note that high shear values may compromise the QR code decoding!
+Note that high shear values can affect the QR code decoding!

 5.6.2 Perspective